 Karen Schott – Broadview, Montana

 Karen Schott raises winter wheat, spring wheat, peas and safflower.
 She also manages a lease pasture operation.
 Schott serves as secretary of the family farming operation, Bar Four F Ranch, Inc. She is a member of the advisory committee to the Montana Southern Ag Research Station and president of the Broadview Community Center board.
-She is also a board member of CoBank (CoBank is a cooperative bank serving agribusiness, rural infrastructure providers and Farm Credit associations throughout the U.S.).
+She served as a board member of CoBank from 2016-2019 (CoBank is a cooperative bank serving agribusiness, rural infrastructure providers and Farm Credit associations throughout the U.S.).
 Schott was re-elected in 2016; her term expires in 2021.

 Julie Shiflett – Spokane, Washington